 A key component in prioritizing fewer, more impactful commitments is for the national government to reconsider how it incorporates subnational government units in the action plan.
 The fourth action plan includes 28 commitments from five subnational entities, but their inclusion generally did not meet OGP criteria for co-creation.
 Given the high levels of decentralization in Indonesia, subnational involvement in OGP is important toward ensuring that commitments meet the needs of citizens.
 However, as mentioned in Section 3 of this report, there were limited consultations with civil society and the public regarding the scale and scope of these subnational commitments, thus making the reasoning for their inclusion in the national plan unclear.
-Additionally, while local government is important in Indonesia's highly decentralized system, the country's national action plan should focus on commitments that are impactful at a national level.
-Currently, subnational commitments in the fourth action plan are piecemeal initiatives, and serve largely as "mini" action plans with no discernible impact at the national level.
+Additionally, while local government is important in Indonesia's highly decentralized system, the country's national action plan should focus on commitments in the fourth action plan are piecemeal initiatives, and serve largely as "mini" action plans with no discernible impact at the national level.